ecrane314/ce-demo/datastream/README.md

     --root-password $MYSQL_PASS
 ```

-If you're restricted to private networks, you'll need an intermediate CloudSQL Auth Proxy to allow the Datastream workers to connect to your instance.
-SSH into your machine with access to the SQL instance and run the [Proxy Setup](https://cloud.google.com/sql/docs/mysql/sql-proxy) with those instructions to run in the background:
+If you're using private networks, you'll need an intermediary machine running CloudSQL Auth Proxy to allow the Datastream workers to connect to your CloudSQL instance.
+SSH into your machine with access to the SQL instance and run the [Proxy Setup](https://cloud.google.com/sql/docs/mysql/sql-proxy) with those instructions to run in the background.

+Run `gcloud sql instances describe <name>` to get the connection string.
+Use the local host address because that's where we're listening.
+Then run the proxy with `nohup` and `&`.
+It will be listening for connections.

-`nohup ./cloud_sql_proxy -instances=ce-demo1:us-central1:mysql-db=tcp:0.0.0.0:3306 &`
+`nohup ./cloud_sql_proxy -instances=ce-demo1:us-central1:mysql-db=tcp:127.0.0.1:3306 &`

 While that's running... continue